robinrendle/robinrendle.com/_posts/2020-10-21-why-does-this-design-crit-hurt.md

 country: California
 extract: And why do I always have to be the hero?
 ---
-When a design crit goes south, it’s almost impossible to take all that brutal feedback and focus on course correction; going back to the interface or limp away and reassess my approach to the problem.
-Instead, when I get feedback what I just received, I sorta just want to mope around my apartment all day long or walk into the ocean.
+When a design crit goes south, it’s almost impossible to take all that brutal feedback and focus on course correction; going back to the interface, reviewing ten thousand comments, limping away and reassessing my approach to the problem.
+Instead, when I get feedback like I received earlier today, I sorta just want to mope around my apartment all day long or walk into the ocean.

 If you want praise then being a designer is not the job for you.
-Because in order to do that work well you constantly have to take feedback from  a network of people and then you have to ignore some things, focus on what hurts, and then get right back to work.
+Because in order to do that work well you constantly have to take feedback from  a network of people and then you have to ignore some things, ignore what hurts, and then get right back to it.
 And if you’re not getting feedback that hurts?
-If you’re constantly getting high fives all the time?
-Either you’re the best designer who’s ever lived or you’re working in [a toxic workplace](https://www.robinrendle.com/notes/signs-of-a-toxic-workplace.html).
+Or what if you’re constantly getting high fives all the time?
+Well, either you’re the greatest designer who’s ever walked the earth or you’re working in [a toxic workplace](https://www.robinrendle.com/notes/signs-of-a-toxic-workplace.html).

 My point is: when someone says “hey, this design doesn’t make sense” it’s so very difficult for that not spiral into “wow, I’m a terrible person huh!”